 The Regional Integration Branch manages the activities of the Individual and Community Preparedness, Continuity of Operations (COOP), National Incident Management System (NIMS), Lessons Learned/Continuous Improvement Program and Private Sector Liaison programs.

 Here are highlights from across FEMA Region 6

 - FEMA National Youth Preparedness Council – Region 6 is proud of Wyatt Reed from Greene County, AR.

-- Region 6 Youth Preparedness Council – R6 has youth from AR, LA, NM, OK and TX to represent and work in their communities to provide Emergency Preparedness Awareness.
-The council consists of Naomi Winston and Brock Rigsby (Advisors), James Burroughs (Chair, NM), Evelyn Smith (OK), Caleb Antle (OK), Derek Bible (Otoe-Missouria Tribe), Anias Bible (Otoe-Missouria Tribe), Hannah Gammon (Choctaw Nation), Darius Fuller (NM), Carley East (AR), Wyatt Reed (AR) and Lauren Blaydon (TX)
+- Region 6 2019-2020 Youth Preparedness Council – R6 has youth from AR, LA, NM, OK and TX to represent and work in their communities to provide Emergency Preparedness Awareness.
+The council consists Abbie McNabb (OK), Maggie Smith (OK), Olivia Edgington (OK), Caleb Antle (OK), Derek Bible (Otoe-Missouria Tribe), Anias Bible (Otoe-Missouria Tribe), Hannah Gammon (Choctaw Nation), Carley East (AR), Wyatt Reed (AR) and Lauren Blaydon (TX)